Optware/Optware-ng/README.md

 To bootstrap the feed, connect over SSH/Telnet and type:

 ARMv7 EABI hardfloat:
+(Use this if you have a modern ARM device with FPU, e.g., a NAS)
 ```
 wget -O - http://optware-ng.zyxmon.org/buildroot-armeabihf/buildroot-armeabihf-bootstrap.sh | sh
 ```
 ARMv7 EABI softfloat:
+(Use this for a modern ARM device without FPU, e.g., an ARMv7 router)
 ```
 wget -O - http://optware-ng.zyxmon.org/buildroot-armeabi-ng/buildroot-armeabi-ng-bootstrap.sh | sh
 ```